anebz/cloud/Accreditations/aws_solutions_associate.md

 * Resource based: attached to a resource
 	- Needs a principal: for which account/user/role is getting the effect

+> Import IAM from on-prem

-If a company is using Active Directory in their on-premise system, AWS Directory Service AD connector for easier integration.
+If a company is using Active Directory in their on-premise system, use AWS Directory Service AD connector for easier integration.
 If the roles on-prem are already assigned using groups, in AWS use IAM roles or use Microsoft AD federation service.

 Use IAM users only when creating new credentials, if the company already has then on-premises, they can be imported some other way.

-IAM groups is a collection os IAM users that lets you specify permissions for multiple users.
+> Manage access centrally

 To manage AWS resources centrally, use AWS organizations and AWS RAM (resource access manager) which enables you to share resources with any account or within organizations.
-You can share AWS Transit Gateways, Subnets, AWS License Manager configurations, and Amazon Route 53 Resolver rules resources with RAM.
+You can share AWS Transit Gateways, Subnets, AWS License Manager configurations, and Amazon Route 53 Resolver rules resources with RAM

+---

 MySQL and PostgreSQL dbs instance can be authenticated with IAM DB authentication and then you only need an authentication token to access it.

 [awsu.me](https://awsu.me) is a CLI tool to work with different roles in AWS.

-* *Trusted advisor*: reviews permissions for unnecessary rights or best practice violations and checks that you've enabled AWS security features for services.
+* *Trusted advisor*: reviews permissions for unnecessary rights or best practice violations and checks that you've enabled AWS security features for services
-* *Policy simulator*: build, validate and troubleshoot policies.
+* *Policy simulator*: build, validate and troubleshoot policies

-### 4.2.
-Encryption

-If the encryption keys must be stored on premises, use SSE-C (server-side, customer provided keys) but in this case the key is sent to AWS as part of the request. or use client-side encryption to provide at-rest encryption.

-If the master key and the unencrypted data can't be sent to AWS, we need client-side encryption.

-Client-side encryption means encrypting data before sending it to AWS.

-### 4.3.
-AWS Secrets manager

-Secrets can be db credentials, passwords, API keys etc. It allows automatic rotation for all the credentials.
-Secrets Manager enables you to replace hardcoded credentials with an API call to the Secrets Manager.
+---

+* SSO: single sign-on, central management of access to AWS accounts and resources
+* STS: security token service, create temporary credentials for AWS resources
+	- For OpenID Connect: Web Identity Federation

 ## 5. Management

-* CloudTrail: check who made changes/API calls to AWS resources, stores logs in S3, encrypted with SSE by default, you can also choose KMS key
-	- Management events: control management operations performed on resources in the AWS account
-	- Data events: resource operations performed on or within a resource, e.g. GetObject, DeleteObject.
-* AWS Config: assesses, audits and evaluates resources.
+* AWS Config assesses, audits and evaluates resources.
 Can automate the evaluation of recorded configs against desired configs.
 By creating an AWS Config rule, you can enforce your ideal configuration in your AWS account
-	- CloudTrail can track changes, can't enforce rules to comply with your policies
+* OpsWorks: a configuration management service that provides managed instances of Chef and Puppet.
+Chef and Puppet are automation platforms that allow you to use code to automate the configurations of your servers

 ### 5.1.
 CloudWatch

 CloudWatch by default monitors CPU, network and disk read activity on EC2 instances.
 To get memory utilization, need to have a custom metric.

-Install the CloudWatch agent in the EC2 instances that gathers all the metrics (memory usage for e2.).
+Install the CloudWatch agent in the EC2 instances that gathers all the metrics (memory usage for example).
 View the custom metrics in the CloudWatch console.

+### 5.2.
+CloudTrail

+Check who made changes/API calls to AWS resources, stores logs in S3, encrypted with SSE by default, you can also choose KMS key

+* Management events: control management operations performed on resources in the AWS account
+* Data events: resource operations performed on or within a resource, e.g. GetObject, DeleteObject.

+CloudTrail can track changes, can't enforce rules to comply with your policies.

 ## 6. Analyics

-### 6.1.
-Kinesis
+> Kinesis

-Use Kinesis for real-time applications.
+Used Kinesis for streamling, real-time applications.

-Kinesis data streams is an ordered sequence of data records meant to be written to and read from in real-time.
+* Kinesis data streams: ordered sequence of data records meant to be written to and read from in real-time.
 Data records are temporarily stored in shards in the stream, default is 24h.

-Kinesis data firehose loads streaming data into data stores and analytics tools e.g. S3, Redshift, Elasticsearch, Splunk.
+* Kinesis data firehose: loads streaming data into data stores and analytics tools e.g. S3, Redshift, Elasticsearch, Splunk.
 Only supports S3, Redshift, Elasticsearch and HTTP endpoint as destination.
 For DynamoDB, use streams.

 To increase throughput, increase the number of shards by using the UpdateShardCount command.
 Throughput of streams and firehose is similar.

-### 6.2.
-EMR
+> EMR

 Managed cluster platform for big data framework (Apache Hadoop, Spark).
 Processes and analyzes vast amounts of data.
 EMR can be used to transform and move large amounts of data into and out of other AWS datstores and dbs.

-### 6.3.
-Glue
+> Glue

 AWS Glue is a serverless ETL service that crawls data, builds a data catalog, performs data preparation, transformation and ingestion.
 But doesn't allow the usage of big data frameworks.

-### 6.7.
-Redshift
+> Redshift

 Cloud data warehouse, it allows SQL and BI tools.
 You can run complex analytic queries against TB or PT of structured/semi-structured data.